MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-allocate_function_ex.md

 For more information about lookaside lists, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.

 The <i>LookasideListAllocateEx</i> routine is called at the same IRQL as the call to <b>ExAllocateFromLookasideListEx</b> that requests the entry.
-For a call that requests an entry that resides in paged memory, the caller must be running IRQL &lt;= APC_LEVEL.
-For a call that requests an entry that resides in nonpaged memory, the caller must be running IRQL &lt;= DISPATCH_LEVEL.
+For a call that requests an entry that resides in paged memory, the caller must be running IRQL <= APC_LEVEL.
+For a call that requests an entry that resides in nonpaged memory, the caller must be running IRQL <= DISPATCH_LEVEL.

 #### Examples